S (Suzuki novel): Plot

-25 years after the events of Spiral, Takanori Ando, graphic designer at Studio Oz, a CG production company, is dating high school teacher Akane Maruyama, who is pregnant with his child, planning to marry her soon to avoid exposing the fact that he impregnated her out of wedlock.
-Company president Yoneda gives Takanori a USB drive containing a suicide video that went viral a month ago, asking him to reconfigure it for a possible future project.
-Upon copying the video into his laptop, he realizes that the video changes slightly; the suicidal man's body is positioned in a lower position than the original, revealing his neck.
-When he asks Yoneda about the video's origin, Yoneda tells him that it was given to him by Kiyomi Sakata, producer of the latest film that Studio Oz is working on.
+25 years after the events of Spiral, Takanori Ando, graphic designer at Studio Oz, a CG production company, is dating high school teacher Akane Maruyama.
+He plans to marry Akane, who is pregnant with his child, to hide the fact that he impregnated her out of wedlock.

+Company president Yoneda gives Takanori a USB drive with a recent viral video of a man committing suicide by hanging to reconfigure for a future project.
+Watching the file on his laptop, Takanori realizes that it is different from the 'viral' one.
+The suicidal man's body is positioned lower, revealing his neck.
+When inquired, Yoneda tells Takanori that it was given to him by Kiyomi Sakata, producer of the latest film that Studio Oz is working on.
 Meanwhile, Akane feels stalked by a figure.
 During an encounter at the high school where she works, she faints and is taken to a hospital, where she briefly hallucinates meeting her deceased mother.

-One day, Akane unwittingly spots the copy of the suicide video.
-Consoling her, Takanori discovers that the video has changed further; the body is lowered to the extent that the man's face and the noose are now visible.
-The man is revealed to be Seiji Kashiwada, a serial killer who was apprehended a decade ago for murdering four girls and executed a month ago.
-Akane admits that she was his potential fifth victim.
-Fearing that he is still hunting her, Takanori promises to keep track of her using a GPS.
+One day, Akane unwittingly watches a copy of the suicide video.
+Consoling her, Takanori discovers that the video has changed further: the body is lowered to the extent that the man's face and the noose are now visible.
+The man is revealed to be Seiji Kashiwada, a serial killer convicted and executed a month ago for murdering four girls.
+Akane reveals that she was his potential fifth victim.
+To placate her, Takanori promises to keep track of her using a GPS.
 Analyzing the video, Takanori deduces the location where it was shot and heads there, finding out that the room is currently occupied by a man named Hiroyuki Niimura.

 Takanori seeks the help of Tsuyoshi Kihara, who once researched the Kashiwada case.
 Kihara opines that Kashiwada was not truly guilty.
-Kihara spots that the room where the man was hanged contains a first edition copy of Ring, a book written by Kazuyuki Asakawa and published by his brother, Junichi, twenty five years ago.
-Kihara has crime scene photos of Kashiwada's house when he was apprehended, which contained seventeen copies of the same book, also first edition.
-Digging into the Ring case, Takanori is surprised that his father, Mitsuo, who now heads a private hospital, was involved.
-Mitsuo reveals the events that led to the propagation of the ring virus, but states that the virus is now extinct.
-Takanori suspects that Mitsuo is hiding something, especially after he gave an ambiguous answer about why the family registry mistakenly lists Takanori as being dead.
-Takanori deduces that he had died when he was three years old but somehow resurrected two years afterward.
+From the video and the crime scene photos of Kashiwada's house, the two notice a first-edition copy of Ring, a book written by Kazuyuki Asakawa and published by his brother Junichi 25 years ago.
+Digging into the Ring case, Takanori is surprised to find his father Mitsuo, who now heads a private hospital, was involved.

+Mitsuo explains the events leading to the ring virus' propagation but insists it is now extinct.
+Takanori suspects that Mitsuo is hiding something, especially after he gives an ambiguous answer about why the family registry mistakenly lists Takanori as being dead.
+Takanori suspects he had died at the age of 3 but somehow resurrected two years afterward.